Darvaza

-Darvaza (from دروازه, Derweze) is a rural council (village council) in Ak bugdaý District, Ahal Province, Turkmenistan of about 2 thousand inhabitants, located in the middle of the Karakum Desert, about 260 km north of Ashgabat.
-The rural council consists of three separate villages: Derweze (formerly Aeroport) (the administrative center), Ataguýy, and Böri.
+Derweze, also known as Darvaza (in Russian: Дарваза), is a village in Gökdepe District, Ahal Province, Turkmenistan.
+It is located in the middle of the Karakum Desert, about 260 km north of Ashgabat.
+Derweze's inhabitants are mostly Turkmen of the Teke tribe, preserving a semi-nomadic lifestyle.
+In 2022, it had a population of 2,166 people.

+Etymology

+Derweze is derivated from Persian "Darvazeh" ("دروازه") which means "Gateway".

+History

+Derweze was initially a town located 8 km further north than the current settlement.

-Darvaza's inhabitants are mostly Turkmen of the Teke tribe, preserving a semi-nomadic lifestyle.
-In 2004 the village was disbanded following the order of the President of Turkmenistan, Saparmurat Niyazov, because "it was an unpleasant sight for tourists."
-The village was reestablished, by the renaming of "Aeroport" village to Derweze on 28 April 2016.
+In 2004, the town was disbanded following the order of the President of Turkmenistan, Saparmurat Niyazov, because "it was an unpleasant sight for tourists."
+The town has been completely destroyed since then.

+On 28 April 2016, Derweze Rural Council was established, and the village of Aeroport was designated as its seat.
+Derweze was re-established as a village by renaming the village of "Aeroport" to "Derweze."

 Transportation

 The Darvaza area is served by the Ashgabat-Dashoguz Automobile Highway and the Içoguz station on the Trans-Karakum Railway.
 A landing strip for small cargo aircraft is located at the village of Derweze.